6thsolution/dart_sealed/sealed_generators/example/README.md

 # Sealed Generator Example

-go to example directory in main folder
+go to example directory in root folder